Dendritic spike: Spatial Summation

 Initiation of a dendritic spike through a single strong synaptic input does not guarantee that the spike will propagate reliably over long distances.
 If multiple synapses are simultaneously activated, dendritic spikes may be formed through spatial summation.
 Spatial summation involves the addition of multiple input signals resulting in a larger signal and possibly a dendritic spike.
 Hippocampal CA1 neurons have been shown to produce reliable dendritic spike propagation through spatial summation of multiple synaptic inputs.
 In the hippocampus, the CA1 neurons contain two distinctive regions that receive excitatory synaptic inputs: the perforant path (PP) through the apical dendritic tuft (500-750 μm from soma) and the Schaffer-collateral (SC) through the basal and apical dendrites (250-500 μm from soma).
-Studies show that individual stimulation of either the PP or SC was not sufficient enough to allow a dendritic spike to initiate an action potential.
+Studies show that individual stimulation of either the PP or SC was not sufficient to allow a dendritic spike to initiate an action potential.
 However, it was shown that when a dendritic spike occurred due to PP stimulations, the presence of a SC stimulation determined whether or not the signal would propagate to the soma.

 Spike Propagation

 Backward Propagation

 Dendritic spikes most commonly propagate backwards from the soma to distal dendritic branches.
 Backward propagation serves a number of functions in the neuron, and these functions vary based on the type of neuron.
-In general, backwards propagation serves to communicate output information to the post synaptic membrane.
-In many neurotransmitter releasing neurons, backward propagation of dendritic spikes signals the release of neurotransmitters.
+In general, backward propagation serves to communicate output information to the postsynaptic membrane.
+In many neurotransmitter-releasing neurons, backward propagation of dendritic spikes signals the release of neurotransmitters.
 For example, Mitral cells seem to serve both as projection neurons and as local interneurons.
 If the axonal output of a mitral cell is shut down by somatic inhibition, local dendritic action potentials cause the mitral cell to release neurotransmitters into the environment.
 Backward propagation of dendritic spikes has been demonstrated in various neuronal types in the brain but has rarely been studied outside of the brain.
 Other than neurons in the brain, dendritic spikes have been observed in the neurons of the spinal cord.

 Forward Propagation

-Forward propagation of dendritic spikes initiate due to synaptic activity, and refers to the transmission of the signal towards the soma.
+Forward propagation of dendritic spikes initiates due to synaptic activity, and refers to the transmission of the signal towards the soma.
 The strength of synaptic stimulation required to generate a dendritic spike varies among neuronal types.
 Neurons which receive relatively few inputs cannot rely on spatial summation and therefore must rely on stronger synaptic inputs.
 Some relatively unbranched neurons, such as the globus pallidus neuron, bypass the need of strong synaptic input by increased concentrations of voltage-gated sodium channels at the synapse.
 Other more branched neurons, such as pyramidal neurons, rely on spatial summation of multiple inputs to generate forward propagating dendritic spikes.
 Forward propagation is not well understood and much research is devoted to the subject.
 It is thought by most experts that this phenomenon does not occur in neurons outside of the brain.